-As a vital resource in the BBC's music output, the BBC Singers hold a unique position in British musical life.
-Performing everything from Byrd to Birtwistle, Tallis to Takemitsu, the versatility of this 24-voice ensemble is second to none.
+The BBC Singers hold a unique position in British musical life.
+Performing everything from Byrd to Birtwistle, their versatility is second to none.
+With nearly all concerts broadcast on BBC Radio 3, the BBC Singers have the highest broadcast profile of any choir.

-The choir's unrivalled expertise in performing the latest contemporary scores has brought about creative relationships with some of the most important composers and conductors of the 20th and 21st centuries - including Poulenc, Britten and Boulez.
+The choir’s unrivalled expertise in performing the best of contemporary music has brought about creative relationships with some of the most important composers and conductors of the 20th and 21st centuries.

 Chief Conductor: David Hill